Nonye2K3/chia/FAQ.md

 There is a possible attack where an attacker who can co-ordinate N deep from the tip of the chain can try to coerce a winning farmer to re-write a historical transaction block.
 This attack is much more difficult and thus less of a risk in new consensus and thus we only recommend deleting and re-plotting a plot to farmers with in excess of 1PB of farm size.
 Anyone smaller than that would be difficult for an attacker to locate and can more safely continue to farm plots that have already won.
 We plan to have the software automate the process up to and including kicking off a remote plotting process if the current hardware that a farmer or harvester are on is not up to the task of re-plotting.
 But to repeat, deleting winning plots is, and will always be, totally optional.

+## Do my plots "wear out" or "go bad"/"go stale" over time?
+Will I have to regularly re-plot?

+No, your plots are virtually unaffected by the passage of time, aside from hardware errors.
+Even in the presence of bit flips due to aging hardware, plots remain mostly effective.
+The only cases where you would need to re-plot are: 1. if you are joining/leaving a pool or are switching pools (the pool public key is hard-coded into the plot) or 2. if hardware speeds advance to the point of a certain k value becoming obsolete (e.g., `k=32` becomes too fast to plot and we ban them, forcing you to replace them with `k≧33` plots).
+For case 1., you are free to have any mix of solo plots and pool plots if you do not want to re-plot.
+For case 2., `k=32` is not expected to become outdated until sometime between 2026-2031.

 # Wallet